Birthday cake pops are the funnest and most delicious two-bite treat your party needs.

 The Candy Coating

 I have two tried-and-true brands of candy melts: Ghirardelli and Merkens.
 I made the mistake of using Candy Melts once and it was a disaster.
 The chocolate needs to melt easily.
 Both the Ghirardelli and Merkens are so dependable.
 The Candy Melts brand do not melt completely, have a strange waxy coating, and I don't like the taste.
-So there!
-I know there are also other good brands out there that I have read about, but I can only recommend what I have actually used.

 Last words about the candy coating...
 If the chocolate wafers over heat, the sugar can burn and seize up.
 If/when this happens, you'll find a lump or pile of burnt sugar mess in your bowl, cup, pot, whatever.
 It happens.
 Don't beat yourself up about it.
 Just start over and move on.
 Using less heat and everything will be fine.